seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 ## Stock Structure

-The Alaska Department of Fish and Game (ADF&G) Gene Conservation Laboratory division, has detected regional population differences between blue king crab collected from St. Matthew Island and the Pribilof Islands^[NOAA grant Bering Sea Crab Research II, NA16FN2621, 1997.].
+The Alaska Department of Fish and Game (ADF&G) Gene Conservation Laboratory, has detected regional population differences between blue king crab collected from St. Matthew Island and the Pribilof Islands^[NOAA grant Bering Sea Crab Research II, NA16FN2621, 1997.].
 NMFS tag-return data from studies on blue king crab in the Pribilof Islands and St. Matthew Island support the idea that legal-sized males do not migrate between the two areas (Otto and Cummiskey